newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 [optional footer]
 ```

+Examples:

+* feat(NUK-001): create the login screen ui
+* docs(NUK-002): update the CODEOWNERS file to reflect the tech reset structure
+* fix(NUK-003)!: the digital publishing process by changing from Methode to WordPress
+* chore(NUK-004): add test reporting to the build pipeline

 We are following the specification for our commit message format, with the following exceptions:

 The __type__ field MUST be one of the following (must be lower-case):